 This lists the statistical procedures in IBM SPSS.
 We want to use Descriptive Statistics so point your mouse at Descriptive Statistics.
 This opens another box listing the statistical procedures you can use to summarize your data.
 Point your mouse at Frequencies and click it.
 This opens the Frequencies box.
 Since abany is the first variable in the data, it's already highlighted.
 Point your mouse at the right arrow next to the list of variables and click it.
 The variable abany will move to the box called Variable(s).
 This is how you select variables.
 Point your mouse at OK and click it.
 In a few seconds, a new screen should appear that looks like Figure 1-6.
 We are now in a different part of IBM SPSS called the Output Window.
-This is where the results, or
+This is where the results, or output, are displayed.

 The Output Window is divided into two vertical frames or panes.
 The left-hand pane contains the outline of the output or information that IBM SPSS gives you.
 This information is in outline form and can be used to select what you want to view.
 Simply click on the information you want to look at and that information will appear in the right-hand pane.
 You can also collapse and expand the outline by clicking on the plus and minus signs in the left-hand pane.
 The plus sign indicates that the information is collapsed (or hidden) and the minus sign indicates that it is expanded (or shown).
-You
+You can use the scroll bars on each pane to scroll through the Output Window.